mdn/content/files/en-us/web/api/document/all/index.md

 ## Special type conversion behavior

-For historical reasons, `document.all` is an object that in many ways behave like `undefined`.
+For historical reasons, `document.all` is an object that in many ways behaves like `undefined`.
 Specifically:

 - It is [loosely equal](/en-US/docs/Web/JavaScript/Reference/Operators/Equality) to `undefined` and `null`.
 - It is [falsy](/en-US/docs/Glossary/Falsy) in boolean contexts.